seanwhs/Tutorials/NextJS/QR-Attendance-System/Implementation/7-Domain-Layer-Implementation.md

     └── sanity-event.repository.ts
 ```

-This is where the system implements **persistence without leaking Sanity into the business layer**.
+This is where the system implements **persistence without leaking Sanity into the usiness layer**.